-10. Report the incident to either Title IX Coordinator.
+10. Report the incident to the Title IX and Civil Rights Coordinator.

 This is a mandatory step that must be completed as quickly as possible!

 Provide your name and contact information.
-In most cases, the Title IX Coordinator or Vice Chancellor can respect requests for anonymity; however, there may be special instances when they are not able to honor a request for anonymity: i.e. a repeat offense by the alleged perpetrator, a very serious allegation, or the need to protect the community from danger.
+In most cases, the Coordinator of Title IX and Civil Rights can respect requests for anonymity; however, there may be special instances when the Coordinator of Title IX and Civil Rights is not able to honor a request for anonymity, i.e., a repeat offense by the alleged perpetrator, a very serious allegation, or the need to protect the community from danger.

 Student and Educational Support Building, Suite 107

 Call 803-641-3609 for appointments, but walk-ins are accepted.